-Mental Retardation is most frequently defined as a behavioral and intellectual disability that begins before age eighteen of and individual's life.
-This condition is benchmarked by a below average intellectual level and function ability (generally an IQ below 70).
+Mental retardation is most frequently defined as a behavioral and intellectual disability that begins before age eighteen of an individual's life.
+This condition is benchmarked by a below-average intellectual level and function ability (generally an IQ below 70).
 It is further defined by an individual's ability to function independently and demonstrate social responsibility below expected norms.

 StoneBridge Mission Statement:

-StoneBridge Training Residence provides a living environment and fosters the mental and intellectual growth of adults with mental retardation, with the primary focus on quality of life.
+StoneBridge Training Residence provides a living environment and fosters the mental and intellectual growth of adults with itellectual disabilities, with the primary focus on quality of life.

 Interested in having a loved one become one of our residents?
-Feel free to contact our facility or Administrator for more information.
+Feel free to contact our Facility Administrator for more information.